 Once upon a time, people grew or made things for a living.
 Every day, or at the end of a week or season, they would travel to the local market to sell them.
 Thousands of years later, not much has changed.

-Instead of small stalls in the town square, today’s markets have become the internet, strip malls, Main Streets and, even still, the small stalls of our local farmer’s market.
+Those small stalls in the town square have evolved into e-commerce stores, strip malls, Main Street shops and still, the small stalls of our local farmer’s market.
 Farmer’s markets are a beautiful and effective example of going to market.

 If we throw out the word marketing for a moment (or, as I would prefer, forever) and examine the centuries-old lifecycle of farmers taking their products to market, we can get down to the principles of going to market that are still powerful today.